 - For those who are going to be driving outside of Ontario, they need to know this electronic proof of insurance will be accepted.
 To determine this they should ask their Insurance company.

 Although the lock screen device is built-in for protection, there could be some other security issues.
-Some insurance companies are asking for consent for third parties to incorporate tracking and advertising.
+Some insurance companies are asking for consent from third parties to incorporate tracking and advertising.
 This means an insured may not be able to utilize electronic proof unless they consent to this.
 This may be written into the electronic policy agreement which the insured may not pay attention to or have a full understanding of it.

 Does A Picture Of An Insurance Card Work?